Everything You Need To Know About Garden Leave

 - Alternatively, if a garden leave clause isn’t included in the employment contract, the employer may only initiate garden leave with the employee’s consent.

-Garden leave clauses are legal, and popular, in Hong Kong, but they are all subject to tests of enforceability.
-If the clause is challenged, for a court is to uphold the clause, a garden leave must:
+Garden leave clauses are legal and widespread in Hong Kong, but they are all subject to tests of enforceability.
+If the clause is challenged, for a court to uphold the clause, a garden leave must:

 - Serve to protect a legitimate interest; and